On this page:

 With this level, you will get your drywall hung.
 Nothing gets covered, no tape, and no compound.
 This level is acceptable for a low-budget DIY project when you wish to finish the room your way.

 The higher the level number, the more work is required; therefore, the more the contractor will charge to finish your drywall project.
 When you get to that step in the finishing process, consider our room paint calculator or room wallpaper calculator.
-Considering how much each will cost, will give you a better idea which finish level to choose after examining your total budget.
+Considering how much each will cost, will give you a better idea of which finish level to choose after examining your total budget.

 Getting Estimates for Drywall